 From the dramatic spires of the Notre Dame to the fascinating history of the Leaning Tower of Pisa, there’s so much to learn from European architecture.
 If you need help telling Romanesque from Renaissance, take a look at this handy guide to some of Europe’s most iconic architecture.

-Romanesque: Leaning Tower of Pisa, Italy
+Romanesque: Leaning Tower of Pisa, Pisa

 Build began: 1173